2020mhandler/CS50/week0/ScratchPseudo.md

  * Broadcast "SecondShark"
  * Repeat sharkGlider and decreaseGlideSpeed sequence 20 times
  * Broadcast "You Win!"
  * Hide
  * Stop all
+#### Shark3
+1. When green flag is clicked
+ * Hide
+2. When I receive "SecondShark"
+ * Set size to 100%
+ * Point towards fish and set rotation style from left to right
+ * Repeat sharkGlider sequence 20 times
+ * Hide
+ * Stop all
+3. When I receive "SecondShark"
+ * Always be aware that game is over if the shark is touching the fish
+4. When I receive "Game Over"
+ * Hide
+ * Stop all
+5. When I receive "You Win!"
+ * Hide
+ * Stop all